vladikcomper/md-modules/utils/convsym/README.md

 ```
   -in [format]
   -input [format]
     Selects input file format.
-Currently supported format specifiers:
-    asm68k_sym, asm68k_lst, as_lst
+Supported formats: asm68k_sym, asm68k_lst,
+    as_lst, as_lst_exp, log
-    Default value is: asm68k_sym
+    Default: asm68k_sym

   -out [format]
   -output [format]
     Selects output file format.
-Currently supported format specifiers:
-    asm, deb1, deb2, log
+Supported formats: asm, deb1, deb2, log
-    Default value is: deb2
+    Default: deb2

+  -inopt [options]
+    Additional options specific for the input parser.

+  -outopt [options]
+    Additional options specific for the output parser.

+Offsets conversion options:
   -base [offset]
     Sets the base offset for the input data: it is subtracted from every
     symbol's offset found in [input_file] to form the final offset.
-    Default value is: 0
+    Default: 0

   -mask [offset]
     Sets the mask for the offsets in the input data: it's applied to every
     offset found in [input_file] after the base offset subtraction (if occurs).
-    Default value is: FFFFFF
+    Default: FFFFFF

   -range [bottom] [upper]
     Determines the range for offsets allowed in a final symbol file (after
-    subtraction of the base offset), default is: 0 3FFFFF
+    subtraction of the base offset).
+    Default: 0 3FFFFF

   -a
-    Enables "Append mode": symbol data is appended to the end of the output
+    Enables "Append mode": symbol data is appended to the end of the
-    file.
+    [output_file].
 Data overwrites file contents by default.
-This is usually used to
-    append symbols to ROMs.
+    This is usually used to append symbols to ROMs.

+Symbol table dump options:
   -org [offset]
     If set, symbol data will placed at the specified [offset] in the output
     file.
 This option cannot be used in "append mode".

   -ref [offset]
-    If set, a 32-bit Big Endian offset pointing to the beginning of symbol data
+    If set, a 32-bit Big Endian offset pointing to the beginning of symbol
-    will be written at specified offset.
-This is can be used, if symbol data
+    data will be written at specified offset.
+This is can be used,
-    pointer must be written somewhere in the ROM header.
+    if symbol data pointer must be written somewhere in the ROM header.

-  -inopt [options]
-    Additional options for the input parser.
-There parameters are specific to
-    the selected input format.

-  -outopt [options]
-    Additional options for the output parser.
-There parameters are specific to
-    the selected output format.
+Symbols conversion and filtering options:
   -toupper
     Converts all symbol names to uppercase.